plastic-acolyte/Chips/README.md

 ## Memory

 In Chips, data is represented by poker chips which are stored in an array of 777 unbounded stacks.
-Each chip represents one signed integer.
-There is also the hand, which can hold one chip, and is used to move chips between stacks.
+Each chip stores one signed integer.
+There is also the hand, which can hold one chip, and can move chips between stacks.

 ## Bank

+The bank is a finite resource used to create new chips.
+The bank has an initial value of 777.
+Creating a chip with the `DRAW n` command will reduce the value of the bank by abs(n).
+If the bank's value is ever negative, the program will immediately terminate.

 ## Gambling